kairohm/tikatree/README.md

 - _metadata.json - A single file with the metdata from each file that was parsed
 - _file_tree.json - A list of all files and directories with some basic information
 - _directory_tree.txt - A graphical representation of the directory
-- _sfv.sfv - A CRC32 checksum
+- .sfv - A CRC32 checksum

 ### Installation